pingidentity/terraform-provider-pingdirectory/docs/data-sources/http_servlet_cross_origin_policy.md

 - `cors_preflight_max_age` (String) The maximum amount of time that a preflight request can be cached by a client.
 - `description` (String) A description for this HTTP Servlet Cross Origin Policy
 - `id` (String) The ID of this resource.
+- `type` (String) The type of HTTP Servlet Cross Origin Policy resource.
+Options are ['http-servlet-cross-origin-policy']